-In conclusion, if you are a goddess like me and are always searching to connect with other goddesses, are always striving to find that perfect womanly balance (that for me at times is even difficult to know what that might look and feel like), and if you are in the mood to be inspired by a modern-day goddess, watch Ghostbusters the next chance you get, and fall in love the way I did with this unassuming yet exceptionally divine modern-day goddess, the unsurpassed Dana Barrett.
+In conclusion, if you are a modern-day goddess in the making like me, and are always searching to connect with other goddesses, are always striving to find that perfect womanly balance (that for me at times is even difficult to know what that might look and feel like), and if you are in the mood to be inspired by a modern-day goddess, watch Ghostbusters the next chance you get.
+And fall in love the way I did with this unassuming, yet exceptionally divine modern-day goddess, the unsurpassed Dana Barrett.

 R.I.P.
 Harold Ramis.